geertmeersman/telenet/README.md

 (Only at 2 places)

-You can find your Telenet identifier by going to "/developer-tools/state" and you filter on internet_usage
+You can find your Telenet identifier by going to "/developer-tools/state" and filter on internet_usage

 Attention: this example uses the following HACS Lovelace cards (so you will need to install these§ if you are planning to you the examples):